 Jonathan Stephenson/Rocket announces an exhibition by Martin Parr, the internationally renowned British photographer.

-Photographed from a step back, or an elevated position with the long view often obscured, these beach scenes offer a change in perspective – a refocusing of the eye that is perhaps more used to observing this kind of environment from within it.
+Photographed from a step back or an elevated position with the long view often obscured, these beach scenes offer a change in perspective – a refocusing of the eye that is perhaps more used to observe this kind of environment from within it.